sudthebud/ML-Model_General-Purpose/README.md

 ```

 ## Things to Add / Experiment With
-- Allowing 1D single inputs for testing and prediction
 - Change weight and bias initialization
 - Adding a learning rate scheduler
 - Data normalization